Buzz! Junior: Jungle Party: Reception

 Jungle Party has received "mixed or average" reviews holding an aggregate score of 70% on Metacritic.
 IGN noted that there was a lot of rehash with just the setting changed, while adding that more variety would probably appeal to a wider audience.
 VideoGamer wrote that despite the fact that Jungle Party looks pretty simple, it has enough mini-games to keep players interested for a while.
 Luke Van Leuveren of PALGN thought that single-player part isn't really deep or appealing, with multi-player giving the most entertainment to the players.

 Critics found that the controls are responsive, and designed for everyone to use.
-The transitions between animations and colorful have been praised.
+The transitions between animations and colorful artstyle have been praised.
 Some reviewers considered the simplicity of the mini-games as something that gives the game a lack of depth and wide appeal.

 In November 2007, the game was a winner of the British Academy Children's Awards in the Video Game category.